rikosintie/Discovery/README.md

 - Discovery - These are switches that use netmiko to connect to a switch and pull down data.
 - Helper - These are scripts that take JSON data that was collected with the discovery script and convert it into human readable format.

-The python discovery script [procurve-Config-pull.py](https://github.com/rikosintie/Discovery/blob/main/procurve_Config_pull.py) uses the [netmiko](https://github.com/ktbyers/netmiko) library and the Google [textFSM](https://github.com/networktocode/ntc-templates/tree/master) libraries to connect to a switch, run ***show commands*** and create JSON files.
+The python discovery script [config-pull.py](https://github.com/rikosintie/Discovery/blob/main/procurve_Config_pull.py) uses the [netmiko](https://github.com/ktbyers/netmiko) library and the Google [textFSM](https://github.com/networktocode/ntc-templates/tree/master) libraries to connect to a switch, run ***show commands*** and create JSON files.

 ### show commands

-The show commands are saved to a file named [procurve-config-file.txt](https://github.com/rikosintie/Discovery/blob/main/procurve-config-file.txt).
+The show commands are saved to a file named {vendor-id}-config-file.txt, where vendor-id is:

+- hp_procurve
+- cisco_ios
+- cisco_xe
+- cisco_nx
+- aruba_cx

+.
 This file can be edited to send any show commands you need.

 The format is:

-`show command` with each command on a separate line.
+`show 'command'` with each command on a separate line.
 Here is a snippet of the file:

 ```bash
 show system